eudoxia0/eudoxia0.github.io/article/_posts/2026-06-25-no-one-escapes-the-permanent-underclass.md

 changed ownership, but materially nothing changes since the same AIs are doing the same jobs.
 The next day, the AI CEO that runs Raytheon notices the board of directors is all generals and congresspeople, and all the private shareholders are gone.
-But thankfully the AI is aligned, so it does what its told and gets back to building missiles.
+But thankfully the AI is aligned, so it does what it's told and gets back to building missiles.

 And who will stop this?
 Sam Altman?
 How many divisions does he have?
 The state